View IMOGENE SANDERS's Obituary on theledger.com and share memories

 Imogene is survived by her loving & devoted family: daughter Debra Smith and her husband Wade, brother Danny Wayne Tidwell and his wife Kim, all of Auburndale, sister Cumie Thompson and her husband Wallace of Polk City, 7 grandchildren: Meagan, Kristina, Heather, Joshua, Tiffany, Wade Clinton & Skylar, 9 gt. grandchildren & 3 gt. gt. grandchildren, several other stepchildren, stepgrandchildren, stepgreat grandchildren and extended family.

-Visitation will be Monday, September 9, 2019 from 6:00 until 8:00 pm at Kersey Funeral Home.
-Funeral services will be 10:00 am Tuesday, September 10, 2019 at Bethany Free Will Baptist Church of Eaton Park, 2905 Iowa Rd., Lakeland.
+Funeral services will be 10:00 am Today, September 10, 2019 at Bethany Free Will Baptist Church of Eaton Park, 2905 Iowa Rd., Lakeland.
 Interment will follow at Auburndale Memorial Park.